6 Awesome Reasons Why People Choose Hair Styling Schools

 6. Great Potential for Self-Employment

 A lot of cosmetologists choose to open their own businesses.
-In fact, over 40 percent of all cosmetologists, hair stylists, and hairdressers were self-employed in 2016.3 So it's a great field to get into if you have an entrepreneurial spirit.
+In fact, according to the OOH, over 40 percent of all cosmetologists, hair stylists, and hairdressers were self-employed in 2016.
+So it's a great field to get into if you have an entrepreneurial spirit.
 You could own and operate your own salon, start a home-based business, or offer professional mobile services.
 And you could hire additional cosmetology professionals to assist you by offering complementary beauty services to your customers.
 There are many exciting possibilities to consider.

 Get Ready for a Beautiful Future